andcho09/Connect4Trainer/CodeDeployHook/README.md

 # CodeDeploy Hook

-This function redirects is run by CodeDeploy during CloudFormation stack updates.
+This function is run by CodeDeploy during ``Connect4TrainerFunction`` CloudFormation stack updates.
 It validates that the new version of the Lambda function returns the correct response before updating the "live" alias to the new version.

+See parent [README.md](../README.md) for deploy instructions.

 Limitations: